-We offer two ASDAN courses for those students who require an adapted curriculum at Key Stage 4.
-There is the ASDAN Land Based course which is delivered in conjunction with the Community Farm and a Gateway course.
-This course focuses on developing students' confidence, self-esteem, and resilience.
-In addition, students develop core skills in teamwork, communication, problem solving, research and self-management.
+We offer two -GCSE courses for those students who require an adapted curriculum at Key Stage 4.
+There a Gateway which focuses on developing students' confidence, self-esteem, and resilience and the AQA Unit Award course which is a flexible course in which students can complete units of learning from a wide range of options, building a portfolio of certificates to evidence the personal knowledge, skills and experience.
+In addition, within both courses students develop core skills in teamwork, communication, problem solving, research and self-management.

 Statutory RE and PSHE is covered within 'Cultural Personal Studies'.
 Students also receive input on Careers and undertake work experience during the Summer Term of Year 10.
+For students who do not take Computer Science in Key Stage 4, there are opportunities to engage with information technology embedded across subject areas.